core-wg/resource-directory/draft-ietf-core-resource-directory.md

 can be filled by a third device, called a commissioning tool.
 The commissioning tool can fill the Resource Directory from a database or other means.
-For that purpose the scheme, IP address and port of the registered device is indicated in the Context parameter of the registration.
+For that purpose the scheme, IP address and port of the registered device is indicated in the Context parameter of the registration described in {{registration}}.

 # Resource Directory Function Set {#rd}